 I work closely with the director, manage the office team and different operations.
 I will gladly answer all your questions and send you news and announcements.

-She was offered a job at the National Gallery of Arts where she worked as a museum educator until she continued her second master’s at the University of Leicester, United Kingdom, in museum studies.
-During her time in the UK, Inesa worked as an educator at Attenborough Arts Centre a socially and civically engaged public art gallery based at the University of Leicester producing visual arts, live performances, learning, community and research programmes.
-She also worked at the King Richard III Visitor Center, another significant location not only for the city of Leicester city but for his former kingdom as a whole.
-Inesa is a co-founder of MuZEH Lab, a community centre and museum-based approach based in Durres, Albania (www.muzehlab.org).
-Inesa works as a consultant in different projects for organizations such as Cultural Heritage without Borders, the Institute of Education, Heritage and Tourism etc.
+I was offered a position at the National Gallery of Arts, where I worked as a museum educator before continuing my second master’s at the University of Leicester, United Kingdom, in museum studies.
+During my time in the UK, I worked as an educator at the Attenborough Arts Centre, a socially and civically engaged public art gallery at the University of Leicester, producing visual arts, live performances, learning, community, and research programs.
+I also worked at the King Richard III Visitor Centre, another significant site for the city of Leicester and its historical heritage.

 MoreLess